TeenNick

-TeenNick is an American pay television channel owned by Nickelodeon Group, a sub-division of the Paramount Media Networks division of Paramount Skydance Corporation.
-Aimed primarily at teens and tweens, its lineup includes a variety of live-action series from sister channel Nickelodeon.
-The channel launched on September 28, 2009, merging programming from two defunct blocks which also targeted a teenage audience: TEENick on Nickelodeon and The N on Noggin.
-Before its launch, TeenNick's channel space was held by Nick GAS (March 1, 1999 – December 31, 2007) and a 24-hour version of The N (December 31, 2007 – September 28, 2009).
+TeenNick is an American pay television channel owned by the Nickelodeon Group, a subdivision of the Paramount Media Networks division of Paramount Skydance.
+Aimed primarily at preteens and teenagers, its lineup includes a variety of live-action series inherited from Nickelodeon.

-The TeenNick channel was first announced in early 2009, and its name was originally spelled as "TEENick" much like the Nickelodeon block.
-Nick Cannon, the original host of the TEENick block, was described in publicity materials as the "chairman of TeenNick", as well as its programming consultant.
-Cannon also hosted several shows on the channel, including TeenNick Top 10.
+The channel launched on September 28, 2009, supplanting two defunct programming blocks which also targeted teenagers: the namesake TEENick on Nickelodeon and The N on Noggin.
+TeenNick's channel space was first occupied by Nickelodeon Games and Sports for Kids from March 1999 to December 2007, followed by a short-lived, 24-hour version of The N. Nick Cannon, the original host of TEENick, was described in publicity materials as the new channel's "chairman" and programming consultant.
+Cannon also hosted several shows on TeenNick, including TeenNick Top 10.

-As of November 2023, TeenNick is available to approximately 44 million pay television households in the United States — down from its peak of 75 million households in 2013.
+As of November 2023, TeenNick is available to approximately 44 million pay television households in the United States, down from its peak of 75 million in 2013.